yshmarov/yshmarov.github.io/_posts/2022-01-07-hotwire-turbo-streams-autocomplete-search.md

 One of type BTREE (for equality comparisons) and one of type GIN (for pattern matching).

 For the latter, we will also need to add the pg_trgm extension first in a separate migration.

-### 6. Debounce to limit number of queries?

-To send fewer requests to the databse, you can add a stimulus controller to submit form with 500ms delay.
-See `search_form_controller.js` [in this post](https://blog.corsego.com/turbo-hotwire-custom-search-without-page-refresh){:target="blank"}